-The U.S. Department of the Treasury is the executive branch of the federal government that manages national finances.
-Treasury collects taxes through the Internal Revenue Service.
-It funds the U.S. debt through selling Treasury bills, notes, and bonds.
+The U.S. Department of the Treasury is the executive agency of the federal government that manages national finances.
+It collects taxes through the Internal Revenue Service and funds the U.S. debt through selling Treasury bills, notes, and bonds.
 It also advises the president on financial, trade, and tax policies.